-A review of records relating to tissues and cells that had been procured, received, processed and stored was undertaken to assess the establishment's traceability systems.
-The review was undertaken on records relating to an allogeneic PBSC donor, an unrelated donor's cells received from an overseas registry, an autologous PBSC donor, a DLI-only donor at the establishment and DLI procured at another HTA-licensed establishment, an autologous bone marrow donor and six donors of cells (PBMC) and tissues (tumour tissue) which will be the starting material for ATMP production.
+A review of records relating to tissues and cells that had been procured, received, processed, stored and distributed was undertaken to assess the establishment's traceability systems.
+The review was undertaken on records relating to an allogeneic PBSC donor, two autologous PBSC donors, a PBSC donation undertaken on behalf of a donor registry and two PBMC procurements which were collected as the starting material for manufacture into an ATMP.
+Three records relating to cord blood processing were reviewed along with records relating to maternal serological testing and donor selection.
+Finally, three sets of records relating to ocular tissue processing were reviewed.

-Records reviewed during this audit included: donor consent, dates of serological testing and the results, donor selection results, details of procurement, details of processing, environmental monitoring, operator training, equipment maintenance, cryopreservation, post-processing sterility, materials coming into contact with tissues and cells and temperature monitoring.
+Records reviewed during this audit included: donor consent, dates of serological testing and the results, donor selection questionnaires, assessments and outcomes, details of procurement, details of processing, tissue quality assessments, a review of time critical steps to assure that these took place as defined in the establishment's procedures, environmental monitoring records, operator training, equipment maintenance, cryopreservation records, post-processing sterility results, materials coming into contact with tissues and cells and temperature monitoring as applicable to the tissue/cell type being reviewed.